University of Newcastle (Australia): Student demographics

+Student union

 From 2016 to 2020 students of the university were represented by three entities: The Newcastle University Students' Association (NUSA), Yourimbah, and Newcastle University Postgraduate Students' Association (NUPSA); In 2020 these entities ceased operations and combined to form a single student association known as University of Newcastle Student's Association (UNSA).

 UoN Services is responsible for the social life of the university, as well as most of the commercial facilities on campus.
 It organises all the main entertainment events, usually performed at the university's two licensed venues, the Bar on the Hill and the Godfrey Tanner (GT) Bar.
 Apart from student contributions (which have dropped significantly since the abolition of universal student unionism), the UoN Services generates income from the stores, restaurants and bars on the Callaghan and city campuses.
 UoN Services also funds the production of Yak Media.
 Yak Media includes Yak Magazine and Yak TV (formerly UTV).
 Yak Magazine is a monthly publication run by an editorially independent student team.
 Yak TV is produced by a student media production team and reports on upcoming university events, gigs and services.

 UNSA is primarily an advocacy organisation, representing undergraduate, postgraduate, and research students at all campuses on a variety of issues from political activism to the internal organisation of the university.
 UNSA also runs events and workshops, facilitates a portion of the student clubs, and produces Opus, the university's magazine written by and for students.

 Campus Central (Central Coast Campus Union Limited trading as Campus Central) is a single organisation looking after all the interests (commercial, sporting and advocacy) of students at the Ourimbah campus.